 In January 2005, we signed a collaborative research and license agreement with Pfizer for the development of inhaled products for the treatment of allergic asthma and chronic obstructive pulmonary disease.
-The agreement gives Pfizer the exclusive right to nominate up to two Syk inhibitors under certain conditions, to commence advanced preclinical development.
-Pfizer will have the exclusive right to develop any nominated compound, and we will earn milestones upon the selection of each of the two compounds and other clinical events as well as royalties on any future product sales.
+The agreement gives Pfizer the exclusive right to nominate up to two spleen tyrosine kinase, or Syk, inhibitors, under certain conditions, to commence advanced preclinical development.
+Pfizer will have the exclusive right to develop any nominated compound, and we will earn milestone payments upon the selection of each of the two compounds and other clinical events as well as royalties on any future product sales.
 Pfizer is responsible for the manufacture of all preclinical and clinical materials for each compound or product and all costs associated with development and commercialization.

-In May 2006, we achieved the first milestone when Pfizer nominated R343 to commence advanced preclinical development in allergic asthma.
+In May 2006, we achieved the first milestone payment when Pfizer nominated R343 to commence advanced preclinical development in allergic asthma.
 Pfizer paid us \$5.0 million for the exclusive right to R343 and will be responsible for all development related to R343 going forward.